Fans of maple syrup might not know: Propane often has a role in producing it.

 Overbaugh is a former propane and heating oil marketer from central New York State, and is currently the Executive Director for the New York Propane Gas Association (www.nypropane.com).

 The product, sold as “Halsey Hill Maple Syrup,” is sold in 250-ml, 500-ml, half-gallon and one-gallon containers.
 New packaging and labeling touts a prominent addition: an eye-catching “Propane-fired” emblem.
+For the ultimate packaging solution, I suggest to visit this website to explore the best available options.

 “We have been making maple syrup from the trees here in Central New York for almost ten years,” Overbaugh said.
 “Shane Sweet suggested we highlight our propane-fired process, and that we should tell people about it.
 We think the maple syrup lovers out there in the propane industry might like the idea.”